jirkapinkas/jsitemapgenerator/README.md

-This library generates a web sitemap and can ping Google that it has changed.
-This project has been inspired by [sitemapgen4j](https://code.google.com/p/sitemapgen4j/), but is much more focused on traditional web sitemap and ease of use.
+This library generates a web sitemap and can ping Google that it has changed (also it can generate RSS feed and robots.txt).
+It has friendly, easy to use Java 8 functional API and is AWS-lambda friendly.

 ## Typical usage:

-First add this library to classpath:
+Add this library to classpath:

     <dependency>
       <groupId>cz.jiripinkas</groupId>